deadc0de6/gocatcli/README.md

 `gocatcli` gives the ability to navigate, explore and find your files that are stored on external media (DVDs, hard drives, USB sticks, etc) when those are not connected.
-Gocatcli can just as easily index any arbitrary directories.
+`gocatcli` can just as easily index any arbitrary directories.

 ---